-The flavors make coriander powder a popular spice across all oceans, from Portugal to Mexico, to India.
+The flavors make ground coriander a popular spice across all oceans, from Portugal to Mexico, to India.

 Ground coriander powder goes stale quickly so use it within six months and, as with all spices, store in an airtight container in a dark and dry space.
 Any baker would be livid without ground coriander to add to pumpkin pies, sweet potato pancakes, apple cakes, spice cookies, homemade granola, or kugel.